 Preserves Marketing Project

-The SSU Preserves create educational and research experiences for disciplines across campus, yet the SSU community has limited awareness of Preserve opportunities.
-MBA students in Kyuho Lee's Strategic Branding class developed a strategy to raise awareness about the Preserves with the SSU campus and surrounding communities.
+The Center creates educational and research experiences for disciplines across campus, yet the SSU community has limited awareness of Preserve opportunities.
+MBA students in Kyuho Lee's Strategic Branding class developed a strategy to raise awareness about the Center with the SSU campus and surrounding communities.

 Project Lead(s): Kyuho Lee, Annemarie Brown, Claudia Luke